dustinblackman/cargo-run-bin/README.md

   `Cargo.toml` file.
 See [`tauri-mobile`](https://github.com/tauri-apps/tauri-mobile/blob/a5f3783870f48886e3266e43f92a6768fb1eb3d4/Cargo.toml#L18-L28) as an example.
 - `locked` _(optional)_ is a parameter when set to `true` runs `cargo install` with the [`--locked`](https://doc.rust-lang.org/cargo/commands/cargo-install.html#dealing-with-the-lockfile) parameter.

+If you're a fan of prebuilt binaries and fast downloads, run-bin will use [`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall) if it's installed globally, or configured within `[package.metadata.bin]`, rather than building tools from source.

 ### `cargo bin CRATE`

-Taking an example of `dprint`, running `cargo bin dprint --help` with build and cache the dprint binary with the specified version in `Cargo.toml`.
-All future executions will run instantly without a build step, and dprint can be used as you wish!
+Taking an example of `dprint`, running `cargo bin dprint --help` with install/build and cache the dprint binary with the specified version in `Cargo.toml`.
+All future executions will run instantly without an install step, and dprint can be used as you wish!

 ### `cargo bin --sync-aliases`